 Advice on How to Sell Your House

-Selling a house is harder than it seems, which is why people get Realtors to do the work for them of studying applicable laws, doing a comparable market analysis and advertising the property to thousands of other realtors who represent buyers.
-A smooth transaction needs a real estate professional to determine the right asking price, negotiate the terms of the contract, set up the home inspections and resolve any issues that arise there, coordinate the appraisal, help the buyer with the loan process, and work on getting everyone to the closing table.
+Selling a house is harder than it seems, which is why many people hire Realtors.
+Realtors can provide comparable market analysis, study applicable laws and advertise a property to thousands of other realtors who represent buyers.
+A smooth transaction needs a real estate professional to determine the right asking price, negotiate the terms of a contract, set up home inspections (and resolve any issues that arise there), coordinate the appraisal, help the buyer with the loan process, and work on getting everyone to the closing table.
 Home buying should be a pleasant experience, and with the right real estate agent, it is.
-Feel free to ask me for advice with no obligation or pressure to buy or sell (of course if you are working with a realtor already, I can’t step on anyone’s toes).
-Here is some advice for everyone from multi-million dollar home owners to first-time sellers:
+Feel free to ask me for advice with no obligation or pressure to buy or sell (of course if you are already working with a realtor, I can’t step on anyone’s toes).

 How Long Will Our House Be On The Market?